How “Strict Liability” Affects Product Liability Cases in Texas

 The last three elements focus on proving that the product was what caused the injury.
 If someone else changed the product to make it defective, then it wasn’t the manufacturer’s fault.
 Similarly, if the defect wasn’t what caused the injury, or the defect wasn’t actually dangerous, then there is no reason to hold the manufacturer accountable.

 Proving these elements is usually easier (and cheaper) than proving negligence.
 Unlike a negligence case, there is less need for experts and in-depth analysis of the manufacturing process.
 Instead, you merely prove that the manufacturer did something wrong, and that that caused your injury.

 There are two things that are not covered by strict liability in products liability cases: lawsuits for damage to the product itself, and lawsuits where there was only financial damage.
 Texas courts have decided that these two types of cases cannot take advantage of the strict liability rules, and must be proved by showing negligence.
 If you or a loved one suffered physical injury, this is not a problem, and strict liability should be available to you.

 Defective Product Injury Lawyers in Texas

-If you or a loved one has been injured by a dangerous or defective product, talk to an attorney about your case.
+If you or a loved one has been injured by a dangerous or defective product, talk to a Texas personal injury attorney about your case.
 The experienced product liability attorneys at The Queenan Law Firm may be able to help you get compensation for your defective product injuries.
 Call (817) 476-1797 today for a free consultation with an Arlington TX personal injury lawyer.